Steve Bannon Returns To Breitbart News, Talks Of 'War' To Come

 On Friday evening, Bannon told Bloomberg Businessweek’s Joshua Green that “if there’s any confusion out there, let me clear it up: I’m leaving the White House and going to war for Trump against his opponents ― on Capitol Hill, in the media, and in corporate America.”

-Bannon’s clarification followed senior editor-at-large Joel Pollack tweeting earlier in the day a social media motto of late founder Andrew Breitbart: ”#War.”
+Bannon’s clarification followed senior editor-at-large Joel Pollak tweeting earlier in the day a social media motto of late founder Andrew Breitbart: ”#War.”

 Though Pollak stressed in an interview on MSNBC that the site would continue to be at “war” with its running list of targets ― the mainstream media, Hollywood, Democrats, the left and the Republican establishment ― there was a possibility that it could also aim at the Trump administration.